Cor Caroli

-Cor Caroli /ˌkɔr ˈkærəlaɪ/ is a binary star designated Alpha Canum Venaticorum or α Canum Venaticorum.
+Cor Caroli /ˌkɔr ˈkærəlaɪ/ is a binary star in the northern constellation of Canes Venatici.
+It is the brightest star in the constellation, lying at the third magnitude.
 The International Astronomical Union uses the name "Cor Caroli" specifically for the brighter star of the binary.
-Alpha Canum Venaticorum is the brightest point of light in the northern constellation of Canes Venatici.
+The system has the Bayer designation Alpha Canum Venaticorum or α Canum Venaticorum.

 Nomenclature

 α Canum Venaticorum, Latinised to Alpha Canum Venaticorum, is the system's Bayer designation.
 The brighter of the two stars is designated α2 Canum Venaticorum, the fainter α1 Canum Venaticorum.

 In the western world Alpha Canum Venaticorum had no name until the 17th century, when it was named Cor Caroli, which means "Charles's Heart".
 There has been some uncertainty whether it was named in honour of King Charles I of England, who was executed in 1649 during the English Civil War, or of his son, Charles II, who restored the English monarchy to the throne in 1660.
 The name was coined in 1660 by Sir Charles Scarborough, physician to Charles II, who claimed the star seemed to shine exceptionally brightly on the night of Charles II's return to England.
 In Star Names, R.H.
 Allen claimed that Scarborough suggested the name to Edmond Halley and intended it to refer to Charles II.
 However, Robert Burnham Jr. notes that "the attribution of the name to Halley appears in a report published by J. E. Bode at Berlin in 1801, but seems to have no other verification".
 In Star Tales, Ian Ridpath points out that the name's first appearance on a star map was in the 1673 chart of Francis Lamb, who labelled it Cor Caroli Regis Martyris ('the heart of Charles the martyred king'), clearly indicating that it was seen as referring to Charles I.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Cor Caroli for the star α2 Canum Venaticorum.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Cor Caroli for the star α2 Canum Venaticorum.

 In Chinese, 常陳 (Cháng Chén), meaning Imperial Guards, refers to an asterism consisting of α Canum Venaticorum, 10 Canum Venaticorum, Beta Canum Venaticorum, 6 Canum Venaticorum, 2 Canum Venaticorum and 67 Ursae Majoris.
 Consequently, the Chinese name for Alpha Canum Venaticorum itself is 常陳一 (Cháng Chén yī, the First Star of Imperial Guards).
 From this Chinese name, the name Chang Chen was derived.